 UNS C93700 Tin Bronze Chemical Composition, Grades, Tables and PDF Online

 UNS C93700 Tin Bronze is an alloy commonly used it contains copper, tin and some other minor quantities.
 Chemical composition of this ore material averagely contains about 85% copper and 10% tin, with the remaining limitation from small quantities of their zinc, phosphorus and lead.
 The present alloy provides remarkable machinability, wear-resistance as well as corrosion-resistance, what makes the alloy suitable for all kinds of applications such as bearings, bushings, gears, and valve components.
 The constituents of UNS C93700 may vary slightly according to the corresponding grades to match up the needs for the applications.
 Comprehensive charts showing chemical composition of different grades and mechanical properties for reference by engineers, manufacturers, and grade specifiers can be found online.
-A PDF document with complete details on the alloy UNS C93700 Tin Bronze is available for users who can look it up and use to their advantage.
+The tables, chart and PDF document with complete details on the alloy UNS C93700 Tin Bronze is available for users who can look it up and use to their advantage.

 UNS C93700 Tin Bronze Chemical Composition And Grade Table